divinecuration/divinecuration.github.io/_posts/2021-07-22-butler-simulation.md

 published: true
 ---

-I'm going to spend a couple of posts pulling out some extracts from Rex Butler's book on Baudrillard (called _Jean Baudrillard: The Defence of the Real_), widely considered to be one of the more subtle readings in the secondary literature (a view even expressed by the man himself---no small accolade).
+I'm going to spend a couple of posts pulling out some extracts from Rex Butler's book on Baudrillard{% sidenote 'butler' "Rex Butler.
+(1999) _Jean Baudrillard: The Defence of the Real_.
+London: Sage Publications." %}, widely considered to be one of the more subtle readings in the secondary literature (a view even expressed by the man himself---no small accolade).

 I'll start with what Butler takes to be the central problematic that runs throughout Baudrillard's career: